Ackee-Blockchain/wake/docs/testing-framework/troubleshooting.md

 ### Contract code size limit

 The Spurious Dragon hard fork introduced a limit on the size of a contract.
 The limit is 24,576 bytes of bytecode.
-Due to the limit, a deployment transaction may fail with the `UnknownTransactionRevertedError` error without any reason data.
+Due to the limit, a deployment transaction may fail with the `UnknownRevertError` error without any reason data.
 In this case, the transaction call trace **does not contain any red cross**, but the transaction itself still fails.

 To debug this error, compile the project and search for a warning message similar to the following: